Information Technology Services (ITS)

 The shift to Microsoft Teams Phone was not just a cost-saving initiative.
 It also simplified the communication experience for users, who now only need Microsoft Teams for voice calls, eliminating the use of multiple “softphone”—software that makes phone calls—applications such as Broadsoft Communicator 7 or Cisco WebEx.

 Furthermore, the project has eliminated the need for voicemail password resets.
 Voicemails are now sent directly to users’ U of T email address with an audio file attachment.
-Additionally, by reprogramming existing Polycom VoIP handsets—the physical machines used to place VoIP calls—to work with Teams Phone, the University has avoided purchasing new equipment and extended the lifespan of its hardware investments, contributing significantly to cost efficiency.
+Additionally, by reprogramming existing Polycom VoIP handsets—the physical machines used to place VoIP calls—to work with Teams Phone, the university has avoided purchasing new equipment and extended the lifespan of its hardware investments.

 “This new system has not only improved operational efficiency but also created a more user-friendly experience,” says Hu.
 “Now, staff and faculty can focus on their work rather than managing complex telecommunications tools.”